SoftwareAG/cumulocity-modbus-demo/README.md

 # Cumulocity Modbus Demo
 Example implementation of a modbus device in **Cumulocity IoT**.
 The demo device sends random values via modbus TCP.
-In the following it will be shown how to easily connect and read the values from the device with Cumulocity IoT.
+In the following you will see how to easily connect and read the values from the device with Cumulocity IoT.

 Cumulocity is an IoT platform that enables rapid connections of many, many different devices and applications.
 It allows you to monitor and respond to IoT data in real time and to spin up this capability in minutes.
 More information on Cumulocity IoT and how to start a free trial can be found [here](https://www.softwareag.cloud/site/product/cumulocity-iot.html#/).